 This message means that the server page, which you upload files to (specified with the Action property), cannot be run properly.
 It may be:

 To get more detailed information about this error, you can do the following:

-- Set the ShowDebugWindow property to true.
+true.
 It will have Image Uploader to open a window containing the HTML code returned from the server.
 Typically, a web server writes the error message into it.

 See the Debugging Server Scripts topic for more information on how to debug server errors.

 First of all check a path and permissions of the folder you save files to.
 If it is correct and the problem still

 persists, probably, you have an error in your upload script (specified with the Action